cstainbrook/Corn-Futures-Capstone/README.md

 To achieve these objectives, I developed several neural networks, which relied on market data as inputs.
 While I largely accomplished my goal of predicting direction, investment returns would be substandard for all but those with a very low cost of capital.

+# Results
+I evaluated my models using RMSE, hit rate (the percentage of times I predicted the correct direction of price movement), and trading return.
+The graph below shows my 6-month prediction model for both in-sample and out-of-sample results.
+The shaded regions show a confidence interval, as represented by 2 x RMSE.

+![Image of Results]
+(Figures/neuralnet_six_month.png)

 # Technology Used
 * Python Packages
     * Keras